 Are you committed to social justice for Indigenous families and communities?
 Do you have a passion for working towards the healthy development and welfare of Indigenous children and youth?

 Indigenous communities throughout northwestern Ontario often experience cultural, geographical and other barriers to service.
 Confederation College’s Native Child and Family Services program focuses on how to effectively overcome these barriers.
 You’ll learn how to help connect people with the services they need in their everyday lives in Thunder Bay and throughout the region.
 Most importantly, you’ll learn how to work with Indigenous children and families and advocate for a better future for Indigenous peoples.
-Topics covered include social services, Aboriginal culture and history, professional communications, child welfare, contemporary Aboriginal society, Aboriginal interventions and healing practices and child development.
+Topics covered include social services, Indigenous culture and history, professional communications, child welfare, contemporary Indigenous society, Indigenous interventions and healing practices and child development.

-Learn how to help Aboriginal families and communities make a change for the better!
+Learn how to help Indigenous families and communities make a change for the better!

 The NCFS program has recently received SSW equivalency.
 Graduates are eligible to become Registered Social Services Workers with the Ontario College of Social Work and Social Services Workers.

 - Prepare for positions in a variety of social services settings including child welfare agencies, women’s shelters, urban Aboriginal organizations and on-reserve services

 - Available through Contact North bi-annually

 - Field placements provide hands-on experience working with Aboriginal or Aboriginal-focused organizations